harp/harpjs.com/public/docs/development/layout.md

 }
 ```

-Now, each article will used the specified Layout.
+Now, each article will use the specified Layout.

 <h2 id="no-layout">Opt out of a Layout</h2>

-It&rsquo;s possible for a file to be exempt from Layouts by using `"layout": false`.
+It’s possible for a file to be exempt from Layouts by using `"layout": false`.

-Take the following app as an example.
+Take the following app as an example:

 ```
 myapp.harp.io/